rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 ## Methods for creating list item.
 My original plan was to just use the [recorder](https://docs.microsoft.com/en-us/power-automate/desktop-flows/recording-flow), which I did, but after creating that Flow I decided to find other possible ways to create list items.
 The list below is not a complete list but should provide some ideas.
 The flexibility of PAD allows for an even wider range of possibilities for carrying out tasks such as these.

+Also at the end of each section I have placed the source for each of these Flows.
+If you copy the code you can then right click on PAD designer action area and select paste.
+The code you copy will be automatically converted the actions.
+This is a great way to get started.

 * [Screen Recording](#screen-recording)
 * [SharePoint REST API](#sharepoint-rest-api)
 * [Powershell PnP](#powershell-pnp)